 Who will my consultation be with?

-Your consultation will be with one of our spine specialists, Mr Patrick McKenna or Dr Stephen Humble and will last approximately 30 minutes.
+Your consultation will be with one of our spine specialists and will last approximately 30 minutes.
 On the day, or the day before you will be asked to attend for an MRI scan.

 As well as undertaking an examination, our specialists will take details of your medical history and discuss your symptoms.
 They will also detail all your treatment options and cover their potential benefits and risks.